 Treating Hepatitis B (HBV)

 Acute hepatitis B symptoms usually go away.
 You can be treated for hepatitis B, but there is no cure.
 Follow your doctor's instructions for follow-up to be sure the virus is gone from your blood.
-Follow your doctor’s instructions for follow-up to be sure the virus is gone.
+Follow your doctor’s instructions for follow-up to be sure the virus is gone from your blood.
 If you develop chronic hepatitis B, you can help your body fight it.
 Your doctor may tell you to:

 Also avoid taking other over-the-counter pain relievers.
 Ask your doctor before taking any medications.
 Some can further damage your liver.

 It may do more harm to your liver.

 A diet low in fat, high in fiber, and full of fresh fruits and vegetables helps you maintain your health.

 Keep your appointments

 Checkups with your doctor help monitor your liver.

 Get treatment if your doctor tells you to

 No medicine is available to treat an acute infection.
 If you have chronic hepatitis B, your healthcare provider may give you medicine to treat it.
 The medicines are called antiviral drugs.
 Your healthcare provider will watch your infection to find out if it getting worse.
 He or she will also watch to see if you have any liver damage.